 Here are some notables who have taken an interest in math:

 Being able to solve these riddles can help you solve other challenges in your day-to-day life.
-If anyone makes fun of you for liking math puzzles, it’s likely that those folks have a hard time solving the problems on their own.
+If anyone makes fun of you for liking math puzzles, those folks likely have a hard time solving the problems independently.

 Etcetera